zackjiri/solargraph/README.md

 🌑 **Eclipse mode** *(experimental)* - a solar eclipse simulator for a handful of recent and upcoming events, picked by the author, computed from NASA/eclipsewise **Besselian elements**.
 Each element (x, y, d, l1, l2, μ) is a polynomial in time; local circumstances for any observer follow the standard reduction (Meeus ch.
 54), including WGS84 flattening, ΔT applied to Earth's rotation, and topocentric parallax for the Moon's apparent size.
 Contact times C1–C4 come from root-finding on `m(t) − L1(t)` and `m(t) − |L2(t)|`.
 Validated against NASA's published Greatest Eclipse points to within ~100 m, and against the author's own eclipse photographs for five of the events.
 Magnitude for total and annular events differs from published figures by ~0.02–0.03 - a known limitation in the degree-scaling of the underlying elements.

+🌠 **Night Sky mode** *(experimental)* - the real starry sky for the chosen location, date and time: 5,044 stars down to magnitude 6 and the 88 IAU constellations, as a flat polar Sky Map or an all-sky Planetarium you can look around in.
+Unlike the rest of the app it needs the actual calendar year, because local sidereal time at a fixed date and clock time drifts by about 6 hours from one year to the next.
+Star positions follow from right ascension and declination through Greenwich sidereal time (Meeus ch.
+12).
+Optional overlays add an equatorial grid, the ecliptic, and the Sun with its daily path.

+- **Catalog** - the author's own astrophotography gallery of landscapes, Solar System objects and deep-sky targets, filterable by category.
+Clicking a photo restores the date, time and place it was taken, turns the Planetarium towards the target and marks the photographed field on the sky with red corner brackets, next to a thumbnail that opens the full-size image.
+The field is placed from the photo's centre (RA/Dec), field of view and position angle through an exact gnomonic projection, so even a 100° wide-angle frame lands where it belongs, including the part below the horizon.

 💾 **Presets** - export a full calibration as JSON and reload it later.

 Plus: light / dark theme, collapsible panel sections, tablet-friendly layout.